twome/mane/README.md

 (Don't worry: URLs can't include commas, so there's no potential for confusion.)

-To add some CSS *and* some JavaScript that run on the same matcher (and thus would form one patch together), create one of each file with the same filename, but different extensions:
+To add some CSS *and* some JavaScript that run on the same matcher (which would together form one patch), create one of each file with the **same filename, but different extensions**:

 ```
 bandcamp.com.css